When you think about your home, the last thing that probably enters your mind is, “Is my house making me sick?”

 If you like to save money by keeping indoor temperatures high and not running the air conditioner, you may be creating the perfect climate for dust mites, mold and bacteria to live.

 - Solution – Prevent the spread of dust mites, mold and bacteria by keeping your indoor temperature below 70 degrees and humidity levels below 50%.
 A portable air conditioner is an excellent way to accomplish both of these things without spending much money on your utility bill.
 The average cost to run one of these devices at full blast is around $30-40 per month, compared to $100-300 for central air conditioning.
-If this device perks your interests, check out our guide on finding the right portable air conditioning unit for your needs.
+If this device perks your interests, check out our portable air conditioner reviews to find the best unit for your needs.

 8. Forgetting to Clean Your Air Vents